-On August 2, 2014 during SIlverton’s annual Homer Davenport Community Festival, The Davenport Project heads up to the McMenamins Old Church & Pub in Wilsonville for our next free History Pub presentation, co-sponsored by the Wilsonville Public Library, Wilsonville-Boones Ferry Historical Society, the Oregon Encyclopedia, and McMenamins, On tap will be a lively and visually entertaining presentation, on the life and times of political cartoonist Homer C. Davenport, late of Silverton.
+On August 2, 2014 during SIlverton’s annual Homer Davenport Community Festival, The Davenport Project heads up to the McMenamins Old Church & Pub in Wilsonville for our next free History Pub presentation, staring at 6:30, co-sponsored by the Wilsonville Public Library, Wilsonville-Boones Ferry Historical Society, and McMenamins, On tap will be a lively and visually entertaining presentation, on the life and times of political cartoonist Homer C. Davenport, late of Silverton.

 In the decade of the 1890s, just before the dawn of a new century, American society was going through a transition; from horses and trains to automobiles and airplanes.
 Change was everywhere.
 Through it all, Oregon-born cartoonist Homer Davenport was there, wielding his pen to spray a steady stream of caustic caricatures onto the notables and notorious of the global political scene.

 Homer Davenport (1867-1912) was Oregon’s first media super-star.
 Born in Silverton, Oregon, into the pioneer Davenport and Geer families, he became a world traveler and developed a second career of breeding Arabian horses.
 His life is a story of fame, political influence, family connections, artistic creativity, and discovery.
 Yet, few outside his hometown are even aware of the impact this self-described “country boy” had on society.

 His unique rural Oregon upbringing, along with a supportive and nurturing home life, equipped Davenport with the intellectual tools and the artistic skills needed to hit the ground running, in spite of—some would say because of—a lack of formal training.
 He arrived on the scene during a perfect storm of technology and public sentiment.
 One New York State Senator even sponsored a bill to outlaw political cartoons, because of the influence of Davenport’s work.